← All Blogs

 18. Society of True Light, Hong Kong

-Society of True Light is a Hong Kong-based nonprofit established on May 17, 2018.
-Its mission is to promote self-understanding in the HK LGBTQ+ community through action, research, education, social, monitoring, and publication.
+Society of True Light is one of the most impactful LGBTQ nonprofit organizations in Hong Kong.
+Established on May 17, 2018, it promotes self-understanding in the HK LGBTQ+ community through action, research, education, social engagement, and publication.

-They provide research data and educational resources for LGBT+ individuals and allies, thereby advocating their belief - "Embrace Self, Embrace Diversity".
-They include LGBTQ+ Christians, youths, parents, and more groups seeking to explore LGBTQ+ identities.
-Their work includes local LGBTQ+ academic research (in collaboration with universities and guidance from The Trevor Project, USA), volunteer training, public education, and workshops for public and private sectors.
+They provide research data and educational resources for LGBTQ+ individuals and allies, advocating their belief — "Embrace Self, Embrace Diversity."
+Their initiatives engage LGBTQ+ Christians, youths, parents, and others exploring LGBTQ+ identities.
+Their work spans local LGBTQ+ academic research (in collaboration with universities and guidance from The Trevor Project, USA), volunteer training, public education, and workshops across the public and private sectors.

 19. Trueself, China